Irish entrepreneurs willing to expand despite Brexit worries

 Olivia Lynch, partner at KPMG: “A hard Brexit is terrible, but not preparing for it is just as bad.”

-Most entrepreneurs who run small and medium businesses believe the State’s tax system favours foreign multinationals over companies such as theirs, according to a study for KPMG.
+Most entrepreneurs who run small and medium-sized businesses believe the State’s tax system favours foreign multinationals over companies such as theirs, according to a study for KPMG.

 Despite their taxation gripes, Brexit fears and difficulties such as attracting staff due to housing shortages, however, two-thirds of entrepreneurs still have expansion plans, according to the KPMG Entrepreneurs Barometer, based upon research conducted by Red C.

-The researchers surveyed 200 businesses with less than 100 staff each over a range of issues early in the summer.
+The researchers surveyed 200 businesses with fewer than 100 staff each over a range of issues early in the summer.

 Views were sought from owners and managers of businesses in seven sectors that are considered “entrepreneurial” by Red C and KPMG.
 These included the medical devices sector, renewable energy and engineering.